LelsersLasers/Notes/History/Notes.md

 ## Homework Questions - 8/30

 1. According to William Bradford, what was the impetus behind writing the Mayflower Compact?

+Some people aboard *The Mayflower* were not completely on the same level of unity as others.
+The Mayflower Compact would be an agreement to organize a government that would operate to benefit everyone.

 2. What form of government does the Mayflower Compact seek to establish?
 Describe this government with reference to specific concepts and terms in the text.

+The Mayflower Compact calls the government a "Civil Body Politic".
+The government will meet repeatly with the purpse of creating equal laws, ordiances, acts, constitions, and offices.

 3. In what ways might this document be viewed as a “precursor” to the Declaration of Independence and the Constitution?
 In what ways is it different from these documents?

+The government is made from multiple people and it will create equal laws.
+A main complaint leading to the Declaration of Independence was unequal taxing (and without input from the people).
+It is different in the way that the people "promise all due submission and obedience".